jefelito/ecommerce_purchases/README.md

 ## Primary Business Problem

-How can the company increase conversion among customers who visit the website?
+**What are the areas of opportunity to increase conversion among people who visit the website?**

 ![class](/visualizations/class_imbalance.png)